LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-HelloWorld.md

 #### Improved Welcome Dialog

 Move to the Welcome dialog and look at the Interaction Details.
 Notice that there are multiple built in pattern matches that are included by default.
 Add some asterisk symbols after "hi" and "hello", etc.

 For something more advanced, add a time of day greeting pattern.

 Enter `good (morning|afternoon|evening)*`.
 This pattern will match on "good morning", "good afternoon", or even "good evening, bot!".

 Save your pattern changes and test them out in the Messaging Client.

+<div class="important">This concludes your first bot/automation created with the Conversation Builder.
+Next, you will learn about Intents.</div>